Cushing’s Disease Newport Beach & Orange County, CA

-Treatment of Cushing’s Disease in Orange County
+Cushing’s Disease Treatment in Orange County

-Patients with Cushing’s disease have too much ACTH, which stimulates the production and release of cortisol, also called stress hormone because it is released during stressful situations.
-Cortisol controls the body’s use of carbohydrates, proteins, fats, and also helps reduce the immune system’s response to swelling.
+Patients with Cushing’s disease have too much ACTH, which stimulates the production and release of cortisol, also called the stress hormone because it is released during stressful situations.
+Cortisol controls the body’s use of carbohydrates, proteins, and fats, and also helps reduce the immune system’s response to swelling.

 Some physical symptoms of Cushing’s disease are easier to notice than others.
 Robert Louis, MD will look for specific physical signs of Cushing’s Disease and may do some tests to better understand your symptoms.